Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Introduction

 Our work also develops new estimators that overcome key challenges in CDA, including the need to model densities and the need for robust estimation.
-We introduce novel "bridging" estimators that avoid posing models for densities and instead rely on constructing samples that facilitate use of empirical densities or indirect modeling of density ratios.
-For both modeling and bridging strategies, we introduce novel weighted sequential regression estimators \citep{isenberg2024marshall,gabriel2024inverse} that are multiply robust, remaining consistent when certain nuisance components are incorrect.
+We introduce novel ``bridging" estimators that avoid posing models for densities and instead rely on constructed samples to facilitate the use of empirical densities or the re-expression of density ratios.
+For both modeling and bridging strategies, we introduce novel sequential weighted regression estimators \citep{isenberg2024marshall,gabriel2024inverse} that are multiply robust, remaining consistent when certain nuisance components are incorrect.
 We prove their robustness properties, demonstrate their consistency and robustness through simulation, and show their relation to the influence function, which we derive in the Supplement.
 They complement recent estimators \citep {lundberg2024gap,yu2025nonparametric,park2025causal} based on Augmented Inverse Probability Weighting \citep{robins1994estimation,glynn2010introduction} that accommodate machine learning tools but, relying on models for densities, are limited to discrete points of intervention.
-We limit our review of multiply robust estimators to weighted sequential regression estimators because they are intuitive and readily accommodate discrete, continuous, and multiple points of intervention.
+We limit our review of multiply robust estimators to sequential weighted regression estimators because they are intuitive and readily accommodate discrete, continuous, and multiple points of intervention.